kkdt/sample-sso/README.md

 3. Both application authenticate its users via a common authentication service
 4. Both applications has access to the other public certificate
 5. Crypto is RSA
+6. This project ignores validating JWT claims; RSA crypto and signature validation is enough for the purpose of prototyping

 ## Scenario Description